 Ross was a police dog trainer and was married to Rachael Ross, who was pregnant with their second child, CNN affiliate CBC News reported.
 The couple already had a 19-month-old son.

 “This is the most horrifying, difficult experience,” Rachael Ross’ mother told CBC.

 The couple celebrated an anniversary last month, and several of Rachael’s friends on Facebook posted birthday wishes on her wall in May.

 Rachael Ross’ sister-in-law told the National Post that Rachael got home from work Wednesday, the garage door was open and the barbecue had been left on.
 Her husband had been called in to work and left hastily, she told the newspaper.

-"All these guys were family men, protectors of our society, great guys — and Dave was one of a kind," Raquel Vander Ploeg said.
-"Dave loved his job.
+“All these guys were family men, protectors of our society, great guys — and Dave was one of a kind,” Raquel Vander Ploeg further said.
+“Dave loved his job.
 He was good at his job.
-He was a police dog handler, and it was what he had striven to be for years, and he got it, and now this happens."
+He was a police dog handler, and it was what he had striven to be for years, and he got it, and now this happens.”

 CNN’s Stephanie Gallman and Justin Lear contributed to this report.